 Other ways we may share your personal data

 We may transfer your personal data to a third party as part of a sale of some or all of our business and assets to any third party or as part of any business restructuring or reorganisation.
 We may also transfer your personal data if we’re under a duty to disclose or share it in order to comply with any legal obligation, to detect or report a crime, to enforce or apply the terms of our contracts or to protect the rights, property or safety of our visitors and customers.
 We will always take steps with the aim of ensuring that your privacy rights continue to be protected.

 Where we store your personal data

-All personal data you provide to us is stored on our secure servers which are located within the UK and/or the European Economic Area (“EEA”).
+All personal data you provide to us is stored on our secure servers which are located within the UK.

 There may be instances where the personal data you provide to us may be transferred to countries outside the UK and the EEA and these countries may not have similar data protection laws to the UK.
 For example, this may happen if our third party service providers are from time to time located in a country outside of the UK and the EEA.
 We also have personnel located in Canada that provide development and technical support in relation to our systems who may have access to your personal data.

 If we transfer your personal data to a ‘third country’ outside of the UK or the EEA, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected.
 These steps include imposing contractual obligations on the recipient of your personal data or ensuring that the recipients are subscribed to ‘international frameworks’ that aim to ensure adequate protection.
 In Canada, all personal data will be subject to Canada’s PIPEDA and therefore we rely on the adequacy decision for Canada from the UK and the European Commission.

 Please contact us using the details at the end of this policy for more information about the protections that we put in place and to obtain a copy of the relevant documents.